-There are other options with built-in GPS and Wifi that are also great features to have as an Uber driver, but the point of a dash cam is to capture evidence and keep you and the passenger safe.
-The high resolution, wide-angle and rotatable cameras come in handy to do just that.
+There are other options with built-in GPS and Wifi that are also great features to have as an Uber or Lyft driver, but the point of a dash cam is to capture quality video evidence and keep you and the passengers safe when there’s an accident.

 What to Look for When Buying a Dash Cam for Uber

-This could be tough if you have a dual dash cam, whether it’s front and rear or front and interior dash cams, because one usually operates at a lower resolution.
-Since you are a professional driver, you need clear picture on both.
-Search for a camera that has at least HD on the camera that isn’t 1080P.
+This may be tough if you want to have a dual dash cam, whether it’s a front and rear camera or front and interior dash cams because one usually operates at a lower resolution.
+Since you are a professional driver, you need a crystal-clear picture of both.

-This feature makes the best use of the space on your memory card.
-However, as an Uber driver, once you get the five-star review, the older footage won’t matter.
-You will end up with a lot of useless footage after a few weeks.
+This feature makes the best use of the space on your SD card.
+However, as an Uber or Lyft driver, once you get the five-star review, you wouldn’t want the older videos to stay in the SD card, right?
+You would end up with a lot of useless recording after a few weeks.

 WiFi and GPS

 On another hand, Wifi is used to allow playback, streaming and sharing of the video files and pictures through social media.
 This can come in handy if you need to send footage to a lawyer etc.

-Dual Dash Cam (Interior and Front-facing)
+Dual Dash Cam (Interior and Front Camera)

-Perhaps it’s just an argument or disagreement that arises between you and the passenger, and you just need evidence to prove your point when management asks.
-A dual dash cam with interior and front-facing cameras will give you a layer of security.
+Perhaps it’s just an argument or disagreement that arises between you and the passengers or even an accident, and you just need video evidence to prove your point when management asks.
+A dash cam with interior and front-facing cameras would provide you with a good layer of security.

 Another thing is when you need certain footage, nothing new will have been saved.
-If you have Wifi on your dash cam, necessary footage can be imported and transferred directly to your phone.
+If you have Wifi on your dash cam, necessary footage can be imported and transferred right to your phone.
 If not, you need to manually remove the SD card and save the files onto your computer.

 G-sensor and Parking Mode